 This workshop is full.
-Email to be on the waiting list
+Email to be on the waiting list.

-This workshop will introduce all aspects of the process: transferring images to wooden blocks, carving with Japanese tools, using the Kento registration system, and printing with brushes and a baren.
+This intensive workshop will introduce all aspects of the process: transferring images to wooden blocks, carving with Japanese tools, using the Kento registration system, and printing with brushes and a baren.
 We will also focus on a few of the printing techniques particular to the Japanese method, especially how to create a bokashi (color gradation).

 Note that students will need to purchase and bring their own carving tools.